lsyaseen/KTAB/README.md

 - Negotiating the priority order to tasks to undertake (and which to drop)

 - A simple but highly parameterizable version of the [spatial model of politics](examples/smp/README.md).
-The command line version is `smpc`;  GUI versions will be called `smpg` and `smpq`.
-Dummy data is provided to illustrate the format for CSV input files.
+The command line version is `smpc`; the GUI version is `KTAB_SMP`.
+Dummy data is provided to illustrate the format for both CSV and XML input files.

 - A simple model of bargaining over the order in which projects should be addressed, taking into account budget limits.
 Dummy data is provided.